Play Piano Without Pain or Discomfort

 That’s totally normal.
 This program is built for people just like you.

-What if the doctor couldn’t help with my pain?
+What if my doctor couldn’t help with the pain?

 That’s not uncommon.
 Improving our movement can still improve how we feel.